 Well, they were Slytherins.
 But that doesn’t really get us any forwarder.

 And, post-HBP, we knew that all of them except possibly Wilkes, (and maybe Bellatrix) share family names with known contemporaries, or early associates of young Tom Riddle.

-If Abe was out of Hogwarts before Riddle started gaining influence there, he wouldn’t have been one of the ones that Riddle recruited.
+If Abe was out of Hogwarts before Riddle started gaining influence there — which would have only needed for him to be, say, 4–5 years older than Tom — he probably wouldn’t have been one of the ones that Riddle himself recruited.
 Riddle made few overtures toward anyone significantly older than himself.
-He’d use them, but he wouldn’t induct them into his circle.
+He’d use them happily enough, but he didn’t induct them into his circle.
 He targeted their kids instead.

-If Abraxus was six or seven years younger than Riddle he’d have missed falling under his influence as well.
+If Abraxus was five or six years younger than Riddle he’d have missed falling under his influence as well.
 Riddle didn’t stick around Hogwarts after he left it, and within a few years had disappeared from the British wizarding world altogether.
 Most of Riddle’s “first generation” followers were probably born between, oh, say, 1924 and 1934.

 Sirius Black was inside from the day after Voldemort fell, and he tells us as a preface to his story of the decline and fall of Barty Crouch Sr, that he only pieced most of it together in the year he had been dodging the Aurors — after he escaped.
 I think he had very little word from outside until Fudge showed up on an inspection tour and gave him a newspaper.

 He might well have remembered that Malfoy had a social circle of his own. and that his was a rival circle to Bella’s.
 He clearly knows that Snape was taken up by Malfoy after Bella either dropped him, or finished school herself.
 Which may be why Sirius states that there was no suspicion about Snape having been connected before the end of the war.
 Snape had ended up in Malfoy’s crowd, not Bella’s.